-- Make the Sacramento region a global leader in public sector innovation by 2020 - Make working for the government as attractive as working in Silicon Valley - Make government a problem solver instead of a perceived problem
+- Make the Sacramento region a global leader in public sector innovation by 2020 - Make working for government as attractive as working in Silicon Valley - Improve public perception of and trust in government

 Two Areas of Focus

 - 1. Marketing and communications campaigns to drive awareness of emergent innovations occurring at public agencies throughout the Sacramento region. - 2.
 A catalyst that accelerates further innovations in government through demand creation, crowdsourcing, knowledge transfer, in-house capabilities, and external partnerships.